Princess Marie of Hesse and by Rhine (1874–1878): Diphtheria

 Tragedy struck the grand ducal family in 1878.
 As her sister Victoria described the scene later, the family had been gathered together on the evening of 5 November when she developed a stiff neck.
-Victoria reported her symptoms to their mother, who thought it might be mumps and said it would be "comical" if they all caught it.
-Victoria felt well enough to read Alice in Wonderland to her younger siblings, while her mother sat nearby chatting with her friend Katie Macbean, who was filling in for an absent lady-in-waiting.
+Victoria reported her symptoms to their mother, who thought that it might be mumps and said that it would be "comical" if they all caught it.Victoria felt well enough to read Alice in Wonderland to her younger siblings, while her mother sat nearby chatting with her friend, Katie Macbean, who was filling in for an absent lady-in-waiting.
 Marie leaped up and begged her mother to let her have more cake.
 Her siblings asked Miss Macbean to play the piano so they could dance.
 They danced for half an hour and went to bed in high spirits.

-The next morning Victoria was diagnosed with diphtheria; at three in the morning on 12 November, six-year-old Alix was diagnosed with the disease.
-Princess Alice ordered that a steam inhaler should be brought to her room to prevent the seriously ill Alix from choking to death.
+The next morning, Victoria was diagnosed with diphtheria; at three in the morning on 12 November, six-year-old Alix was diagnosed with the disease.
+Grand Duchess Alice ordered that a steam inhaler should be brought to her room to prevent the seriously ill Alix from choking to death.
 Hours later, Princess Marie ran into her mother's room, crawled into bed with her and kissed her.
 By afternoon, Marie as well was displaying the symptoms of the disease, suffering from a high fever.
 White spots and a white membrane covered the back of her throat.
-The next day her sister Irene became ill and on the day of 14 November her brother Ernest and father Louis also became ill with diphtheria.
-Alice and the doctors nursed the family round the clock.
+The next day, her sister, Irene, became ill and on the day of 14 November, her brother, Ernest, and her father, Louis, also became ill with diphtheria.
+Grand Duchess Alice and the doctors nursed the family round the clock.
 On the morning of 16 November, Marie choked to death from the membrane covering her throat.
 Her mother, awakened by the doctors, hurried to the nursery, only to find her daughter dead.
-Alice sat by her daughter's body, kissing Marie's face and hands, trying to work up the strength to tell her ill husband.
+Grand Duchess Alice sat by her daughter's body, kissing Marie's face and hands, trying to work up the strength to tell her ill husband.
 She watched as Marie's coffin was wheeled off to the family mausoleum.